sidpagariya/Poof/README.md

 If you enter an invalid UDID, poof will not be able to verify if the location has been spoofed.
 So make sure that the UDID is valid.

-**NOTE**: Latitude coordinates that are north are positive (south are negative), and longitude coordinate that are west are negative (east are positive).

 Future features:
 - [ ] Find the UDID of all devices linked to the iCloud account
 - [ ] Find Friends of Friends - Basically the same as FMF, but this will find the friends of any iCloud account, with just a MMeAuthToken!